Lombiq/DotNest-Knowledge-Base/topics/under-the-hood.md

 So how does DotNest work?

-DotNest is a multi-site [Orchard](http://orchardproject.net) service.
+DotNest is a multi-tenant [Orchard](http://orchardproject.net) service.
 This means that there is a single Orchard application that we maintain and upgrade while all of the websites of DotNest run on it.

 Orchard's multi-tenancy is powerful but in its basic form it's not enough to run a service like DotNest.
 We enhanced the built-in multi-tenancy capability with a lot of important features to power DotNest, for example: